 Breaking News 30 October 2020 – New information has come to light

-On 30 October 2020, I attended a virtual Zoom lecture hosted by the Royal United Services Institute – RUSI for short.
+On 30 October 2020, I attended a Zoom lecture hosted by the Royal United Services Institute – RUSI for short.

 The speaker was Dr Nicholas Boston, who has extensively researched August Agboola Browne.
 To aid his research, Dr Boston analysed numerous documents and spoke to many sources.
 The new documentation discovered in late October 2020 appears to contradict the account that August gave to ZboWiD in 1949.